EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 {: #fig-sym title="Overview of EDHOC with symmetric key authentication."}
 {: artwork-align="center"}

-EDHOC with symmetric key authentication is very similar to EDHOC with asymmetric key authentication.
-In the following subsections the differences compared to EDHOC with asymmetric key authentication are described.
+EDHOC with symmetric key authentication is very similar to EDHOC with signature key authentication.
+In the following subsections the differences compared to EDHOC with signature key authentication are described.

 ## EDHOC Message 1